Associate Degree in Public Health (specialisation)

 Course structure

-You are required to complete seven core units and either one seven-unit major in environmental health or health promotion, or a nine-unit major in public health nutrition.
+You are required to complete nine core units and a seven-unit major in environmental health or health promotion.

 Unit information